-Want to learn how to build a chicken coop?
-Follow these 4 Easy Steps and you’ll have your very own chicken heaven in no time.
+Learn how to build a chicken coop.
+With these 4 easy steps, you’ll have your very own chicken heaven in no time.
 Check it out!

 How to Build a Chicken Coop in 4 Easy Steps

 Building your own chicken coop shouldn’t be a chore.
-Did you know that you can actually do it by following 4 easy steps?
+Did you know that you can actually do it in just 4 easy steps?
 Yes, you heard it right, I’ve been a homesteader for years, and there are just four things that you have to be mindful of when building your DIY chicken coop.
 The space that you have outside your home doesn’t really matter much.
-It’s so easy, don’t be too surprised.
-Just follow these instructions step by step and you’ll have your own chicken coop in no time!
+Grab our FREE “Mother Hen” shirt.

 Special Deal: The Main Reason We Fence in the Chickens!

 Did you know that for each chicken you should have at least 4 sq. ft.?
-So if you’re planning to get started with 5 chickens in your coop, then you should have at least 20 sq. ft. of space.
-That being said, it’s very important that you plan on how many chickens you are going to have.
-I’m sure you wouldn’t want them to be all cramped up, right?
-Plan this first and make the ideal dimension for your coop.
+So, if you’re planning to get started with 5 chickens in your coop, then you should have at least 20 sq. ft. of space.
+That being said, it’s very important to know how many chickens you are going to have.
+I’m sure you wouldn’t want them to be cramped, right?
+Plan this first, and make the ideal dimension for your coop.
 It’s also recommended to make it a little bigger than the recommended space required for each chicken.

-Planning is a vital component in building your chicken coop.
-Remember, you’re building a home for your chickens and the main goal is to keep them safe and comfortable.
+Planning is a vital component when building your chicken coop.
+Remember, you’re building a home for your chickens, and the main goal is to keep them safe and comfortable.

 Consider these 7 things when planning your chicken coop